MicrosoftDocs/shell-experience/shell-exp-docs/aishell/agent-openai.md

 ---
 title: OpenAI agent README
-description: Learn how to use the OpenAI agent in AIShell. ms.date: 10/29/2024 ms.topic: how-to
+description: Learn how to use the OpenAI agent in AI Shell. ms.date: 10/29/2024 ms.topic: how-to
 ---